coostdocs/codoc/content/en/about/co.md

 DEF_string(s, "nice", "");

 int main(int argc, char** argv) {
-    flag::init(argc, argv);
+    flag::parse(argc, argv);
     LOG << FLG_s;
     return 0;
 }
 ```

 The above is a simple example.
 The first line of the main function is used to parse the command-line flags and the config file.
 Some components in coost use co/flag to define config items.
-Therefore, it is generally necessary to call `flag::init()` at the beginning of the main function for initialization.
+Therefore, it is generally necessary to call `flag::parse()` at the beginning of the main function for initialization.

 Users can also use the macro `DEF_main` to define the main function: